 Frequency of attacks can vary widely.
 Some people have frequent attacks (for example, every week) that occur for months; others may have clusters of daily attacks followed by weeks or months of remission.

 Agoraphobia is described as fear of being in public places or open areas.
 The term comes from the Greek word agora, meaning outdoor marketplace.

-In its severest form, agoraphobia is characterized by a paralyzing terror of being in places or situations from which the patient feels there is neither escape nor accessible help in case of an attack.
+In its severest form, agoraphobia is characterized by a paralyzing terror of being in places or situations from which the individual feels there is neither escape nor accessible help in case of an attack.
 Consequently, people with agoraphobia confine themselves to places in which they feel safe, usually at home.